yehia67/documentation/iri/0.1/how-to-guides/interact-with-an-iri-node.md

 **IRI nodes wait to receive transactions from clients on the API port that's set in the `PORT` configuration parameter.**

-An IRI node always accepts REST API requests to its local IP address from computers on the same network.
+An IRI node always accepts REST API requests from computers on the same network.

 **Note:** If the [`REMOTE` configuration parameter](../references/iri-configuration-options.md#remote) is set to `true`, anyone can connect to the IRI through its public URL or its public IP address.